matheus0312/BrytonUtilities/README.md

 This work is based on the idea and execution of two others designed for bryton units TBD

-As far as my research goes, mine is the first project to work with the bryton 420 unit, due to this (and the fact that it is the only one I own) this project is primarily focused on this model.
+As far as my research goes, this is the first project to work with the bryton 420 unit, due to this (and the fact that it is the only one I own) this project is primarily focused on this model.
 If you want to add functionalities for other units fell free to help, I just can't test and guarantee compatibility since I don't own others.

 It's been a couple of year since I stopped programming professionally (my life is based on excel now) and even when I did, I only used C.
 Considering also that this is my first big python project, I know there are a lot of improvements to be made in my code.
-I'll try to refactor my functions as I learn more of the language, suggestions of improvements are welcomed anyway.
+I'll try to refactor my functions as I learn more of the language, suggestions of improvements are also welcomed.